sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/1_intro.md

 ---

 We've completed the necessary setup to be able to traverse the AST.
-In the [next post](), we'll walk through a few basic visitor implementations to get familiarized with the process of extracting data from and annotating AST nodes.
+In the <LocalLink text={"next post"} to={"Better C++ Syntax Highlighting - Part 2: Enums"}></LocalLink>, we'll walk through a few basic visitor implementations to get familiarized with the process of extracting data from and annotating AST nodes.
 Thanks for reading!